LET IT BE 315

 Two more inserts are known, and these are very scarce, they were probably realized for repressings of a small number of records with the light blue label.
 One has a photo of the Beatles in concert, with the number 315 on the top left and the title LET IT BE ACETATE on the bottom.
 The other one is a combination of the photos of the two more common inserts previously cited, with the addition of another photo, and is titled 1970.

 THE MONO RELEASES

-Starting from mid 1976 several batches of records were pressed at the Lewis plants (deep 2 mm wide groove at 31 mm from the spindle hole).
-This pressing plant apparently did not have facilities for stereo records, so a new set of mono masters was cut, with the same WRMB 315 A / WRMB 315 B numbers, that differ from the stereo masters by the absence of hyphens between numbers and letters.
-The sound quality is much decreased, not only because it is mono, but also because it is quite unbalanced with an excess of high frequencies.
+Starting in mid 1976 several batches of records were pressed at the Lewis plants (deep 2 mm-wide groove at 31 mm from the spindle hole).
+This pressing plant apparently did not have facilities for stereo records, so a new set of mono masters was cut, with the same WRMB 315 A / WRMB 315 B numbers, wich differ from the stereo masters by the absence of hyphens between numbers and letters.
+The sound quality is much diminished, not only because it is mono, but also because it is quite unbalanced, with an excess of high frequencies.

 INTEREST.
 This was an absolutely essential record when it appeared, so the first pressing, on blue label, is indispensable for collectors (***).
-The repressing of the stereo stampers are anyway valuable, whereas those from the mono stampers have only interest for completists (**/*).
+The repressing from the stereo stampers are anyway valuable, whereas those from the mono stampers are only of interest to completists (**/*).

 NOTE.
 The stereo master was used by Wizardo for a 2-LP set titled THE BEATLES FOUR, that will have its own entry.